cyanogilvie/reuri/doc/reuri.md

 package is on the order of 100 times faster, which matters if hundreds of URLs have to be manipulated in the time budget of serving a hit on a website.

+The **reuri::uri query** and **reuri::query** commands operate on the query portion of the URI assuming it follows the HTTP scheme query format (parameters separated by &, names separated from values with =).

 While this package is in the 0 major version series this API is not stable and will change in backwards-incompatible ways.
 Starting with a 1 series release the API will preserve backwards compatibility within a major version number